-A standard homeowner’s policy limits coverage on unscheduled jewelry to $1,000.
+Take jewelry for example, a standard homeowner’s policy limits coverage on unscheduled jewelry to $1,000.
 Unscheduled jewelry are items that are not specifically listed on your policy.
 If you have an item or items that exceed $1,000, it is recommended that you have them appraised and scheduled onto the policy.
-Scheduling an item on the policy is usually very inexpensive (approximately $13-$15 annually per thousand), and extends coverage if the item is lost and not just stolen.
+Scheduling an item on the policy is usually very inexpensive (approximately $13-$15 annually per thousand) and extends coverage if the item is lost and not just stolen.

-For example, a certain local quarterback adding to his collection.
+For example, say a certain quarterback added to his collection.

 Scheduling an item is a great way to protect its value.
 Other items that can be scheduled include artwork, collectables, musical instruments and guns.
 If you have a high value item that you are interested in getting a quote to schedule on your policy, you can contact your personal customer service representative.

 *This is just an estimate based on researched values.
-The real value of Tom Brady’s Super Bowl ring is hard to estimate.
-Unfortunately, he never had the chance to seek coverage for his most recent Super Bowl jersey.
+The real value of a Super Bowl ring is hard to estimate.